Erryo/Programming/README.md

 ## Projects
 Here are the current projects included in this repository:
 - BPY script to animate a [LightPipe](https://cccgoe.de/projekte/lightpipe.html) in 3D
+- WaveFunctionCollapse (in go and odin)
 - Calculator
+- IDoToo
+- WebLearn
 - Cryptography (Caesar Cypher)
 - ExpenseTracker
 - Hangman
 - PrimeagenAlgorithms
 - TicTacToeOld
-- IDoToo
-- WaveFunctionCollapse
-- WebLearn
 - WordlePy
 # Gallery